MrVPlusOne/Coeditor/README.md

 # Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing

-This repository contains the code for the paper, "Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing".
-Coeditor is a machine learning model that autocompletes code changes based on the changes in the context.
-This repo includes the server code for the [Coeditor VSCode extension](https://marketplace.visualstudio.com/items?itemName=JiayiWei.vscode-coeditor), as well as the scripts to process the data and reproduce the results presented in the paper.
+Coeditor is a machine learning model that autocompletes your code changes based on the changes in the context.
+This repo includes the server code for the [Coeditor VSCode extension](https://marketplace.visualstudio.com/items?itemName=JiayiWei.vscode-coeditor), as well as the scripts to process the data and reproduce the results presented in the paper, [Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing](https://arxiv.org/abs/2305.18584) by Jiayi Wei, Greg Durrett, and Isil Dillig.

 ## Installation

-### With Poetry (recommended)
+### Method 1: with Poetry (recommended)

 This project uses [poetry](https://python-poetry.org) to manage the package dependencies.
-Poetry records all dependencies in the `pyproject.toml` file and tracks the exact package versions via `poetry.lock`.
-It also manages the (project-specific) virtual environment for you.
+Poetry records all dependencies in the `pyproject.toml` file and manages the (project-specific) virtual environment for you.

 You can install poetry via the following command: